Piyush46749/Threshold-OpenCV/README.md

 The idea of thresholding is to further-simplify visual data for analysis.
 First, we have to convert to gray-scale, but then we have to consider that grayscale still has at least 255 values.
 Thresholding can convert everything to white or black, based on a threshold value.
+Tgis is used to covert a non-readable file into readable file

                                                      Outputs: